Lipo Injections: How Often Should You Take Them?

 The exact ingredients of a lipotropic mixture will vary depending on the provider or facility that you purchase from.
 It is important to purchase your lipotropic solution from a trustworthy pharmacy provider that uses high-quality chemicals and pharmaceutical-grade ingredients.

-> Lipotropic injections are not always the right solution for everyone and therefore they require a prescription, so before using, always consult with a healthcare professional such as the telemedicine providers at Invigor Medical.
+Lipotropic injections are not always the right solution for everyone and therefore they require a prescription, so before using, always consult with a healthcare professional.
 A doctor will evaluate your current health and will review your medications, BMI, blood pressure, and your medical history, in order to determine the right weight loss solution for you.

-> Lipotropic injections are typically prescribed for individuals who are overweight or obese and are struggling with a slowed metabolism.
+Lipotropic injections are typically prescribed for individuals who are overweight or obese and are struggling with a slowed metabolism.
 This may happen when there is a buildup of trapped bile and fat in the liver, which not only slows down metabolism but also can lead to other serious health complications.
 The lipotropic compounds target the fat in the liver to eliminate or burn the fat for energy.

 Generally, lipotropic injections work best for people who are willing to do the work it takes to lose weight—they are not to be confused with liposuction surgery, which is an invasive and expensive surgical procedure that uses suction to remove fat.
 Lipo injections are instead meant to be used along with a healthy diet and exercise routine to support your body’s efforts in burning fat and building muscle.
 Unlike surgery, the fat will not be immediately gone, and you will need to get consistent lipo injections and maintain a caloric deficient diet and an active lifestyle in order to achieve the best weight loss results.